C. L. R. James: U.S. and the Johnson–Forest Tendency

 James stayed in the United States until he was deported in 1953.
-By 1940, he had begun to doubt Trotsky's view of the Soviet Union as a degenerated workers state.
+By 1940, he had begun to doubt Trotsky's view of the Soviet Union as a degenerated workers' state.
 He left the SWP along with Max Shachtman, who formed the Workers' Party (WP).
 Within the WP, James formed the Johnson–Forest Tendency with Raya Dunayevskaya (his pseudonym was Johnson and Dunayevskaya's was Forest) and Grace Lee (later Grace Lee Boggs) to spread their views within the new party.

-As "J. R. Johnson", James wrote the column "The Negro Question" for Socialist Appeal (later renamed The Militant), and was also a columnist for Labor Action.
+As "J. R. Johnson", James wrote the column "The Negro Question" for Socialist Appeal (later renamed The Militant), and was also a columnist for the WP newspaper Labor Action.

 While within the WP, the views of the Johnson–Forest Tendency underwent considerable development.
 By the end of the Second World War, they had definitively rejected Trotsky's theory of Russia as a degenerated workers' state.
 Instead, they classified it as state capitalist, a political evolution shared by other Trotskyists of their generation, most notably Tony Cliff.
 Unlike Cliff, the Johnson–Forest Tendency was focusing increasingly on the liberation movements of oppressed minorities, a theoretical development already visible in James's thought in his 1939 discussions with Trotsky.
 Such liberation struggles came to take centre stage for the Johnson–Forest Tendency.

 After the Second World War, the WP witnessed a downturn in revolutionary sentiment.
 The Tendency, on the other hand, was encouraged by the prospects for revolutionary change for oppressed peoples.
 After a few short months as an independent group, during which they published a great deal of material, in 1947, the Johnson–Forest Tendency joined the SWP, which it regarded as more proletarian than the WP.